 The previous verse identifies two options; the Messiah that is “cut off” and “the prince that shall come”.
 The previous article found that it is God’s covenant.
 It must therefore be the Messiah.
 In this article:

-Poetic Pattern – The prophecy has a poetic pattern which shifts repeatedly back and forth between Jerusalem and the Messiah.
+Poetic Pattern – The prophecy has a poetic pattern that shifts repeatedly back and forth between Jerusalem and the Messiah.
 In this pattern the “he” is the Messiah.

 Dominant Figure – The dominant figure in verse 26 and in the entire prophecy is the “Messiah”.
 He is, therefore, the appropriate antecedent for “he” in verse 27.